clojure-emacs/clojure-mode/README.md

   such that each new line within the form is set just inside of the opening delimiter of the form.

-Please see the docstrings of the elisp functions/vars noted above for information about customizing this indentation behaviour.
+Please see the docstrings of the Emacs Lisp functions/vars noted above for information about customizing this indentation behaviour.

 ## License